Proto:Half-Life 2 (Windows)/Cut Weapons

 |Prototype sniper rifle||Survivor sniper rifle|

 A portable version of the Tau Cannon found on the buggy is usable in the prototype.

-It operates similar to its counterpart in the original Half-Life the primary fires a powerful beam, while the alt-fire is used to charge up and fire a more powerful beam.
+It operates similar to its counterpart in the original Half-Life; the primary attack fires a powerful beam, while the alternate fire is used to charge up and fire a more powerful beam.
 The charged up beam at max charge can kill almost anything in the game with one hit.

 Charging consumes more ammo than the primary fire does.
 When the player has hit the max charge, the game will play a beep sound, telling the player they no longer need to charge to increase damage.

 Gauss jumping can be done with the Tau Cannon in the prototype, but the player will be sent flying horizontally instead of vertically and will take heavy damage from the blast, which they didn't in HL.